 The period of transition between advisors is expected to last no longer than one month.
-In cases where a student is unable to identify a new advisor within one month, the Department Chair will convene a meeting of the department faculty with the purpose of determining whether the student will be allowed to continue in the overall graduate program.
+In cases where a student is unable to identify a new advisor within one month, the Department Chair will convene an end-of-the-semester meeting of the department faculty with the purpose of determining whether the student will be allowed to continue in the overall graduate program.
+During this period, the student would continue with the temporary advisor.